CCI-MOC/hil/docs/network-drivers.md

 ```
 	yum install openvswitch #For fedora or Centos
 	# Following script will:
-	# --enable the openvswitch service;
+	# * enable the openvswitch service;
-	# --Start the openvswitch server;
+	# * Start the openvswitch server;
-	# --Show the status to the user.
+	# * Show the status to the user.

-	for i in enable start status
+	do service openvswitch enable.
+	do service openvswitch start.
-	do service openvswitch $i; done
+	do service openvswitch status.
 	ovs-vsctl show
 ```